Bsanford0916/Cross-Rough-Atlantic-Projects/README.md

 **Licensing and Production**
 Cross-Rough-Atlantic-Projects are all licensed under CC-BY-SA-NC https://creativecommons.org/licenses/by-nc-sa/4.0/

-These projects have come to fruition due to the donation of code from a mix of Project FDL and Airzone's free code.
+These projects have come to fruition due to the donation of code from a mix of our work and Airzone's free code.

 You have permission to print as many as you like for yourself, and remix the files in any way you like, but you CANNOT sell files or prints without permission or coming to an agreement.